hadi14250/request-approval-app/README.md

   - Different from typical Node.js async patterns

 **Tradeoff:** SQLite is single-threaded anyway, so synchronous API is actually more efficient here.
 Would use async with PostgreSQL.

+### 5. Vercel and Railway for Deployment
+**Decision:** Used Vercel for frontend and Railway for backend

+**Reasoning:**
+- **Pros:**
+  - Vercel is designed for frontend frameworks like React and handles the build automatically
+  - Railway makes it easy to deploy Node.js backends without much configuration
+  - Both have simple deployment processes (connect GitHub repository and deploy)

+- **Cons:**
+  - Frontend and backend are on separate platforms, so need to configure CORS

 ---